Close Menu

 Fabric choice affects more than appearance.
 On leather specifically, some materials perform better than others.

 Microfiber works well for pet owners.
-Pet hair wipes off easily and the fabric resists snagging on leather edges.
+Pet hair wipes off easily, and the fabric resists snagging on leather edges.
 Microfiber is also breathable, which matters more on leather than on fabric sofas since leather doesn’t absorb moisture the way fabric does.

 Quilted fabrics add grip through weight alone.
 A quilted cotton cover on a leather sofa tends to stay in position better than a single-layer fabric, though it won’t fit as snugly as a stretch cover.